littlstar/s3-lambda/README.md

 ## s3-lambda

+**Disclaimer** This module does *not* interact with the AWS Lambda service; the name `s3-lambda` is referring to lambda functions in computer science, and all s3 file processing happens locally.

 `s3-lambda` enables you to run lambda functions over a context of [S3](https://aws.amazon.com/s3/) objects.
 It has a stateless architecture with concurrency control, allowing you to process a large number of files very quickly.
 This is useful for quickly prototyping complex data jobs without an infrastructure like Hadoop or Spark.

 At Littlstar, we use `s3-lambda` for all sorts of data pipelining and analytics.